 It is important to find a spiritual director whose personality and approach is right for you.
 There are plenty of good spiritual directors, and you may want to meet with several before making a decision.
 Many will offer a free consultation of some kind— sometimes in the form of a half-session or an opportunity for you to interview them about their approach to spiritual direction.

-Through Compass Dreamwork, I offer an initial one-hour session for free, and you may use the time any way you like, either as a regular spiritual direction/dreamwork session, or as a chance to ask questions.
+Through Compass Dreamwork, I offer an initial session for free, and you may use the time any way you like, either as a regular spiritual direction/dreamwork session, or as a chance to ask questions.
 There doesn’t need to be a distinction between whether the work is “spiritual direction” or “dreamwork.”
 If you choose to focus on dreams, then we would still be looking at dreams in the context of your spiritual life; if you choose to focus on your spiritual life, dreams may be useful (or not), but there will still be an atmosphere that welcomes all experiences, including those of a dream-like nature.

 If you are looking for a spiritual director, you can contact me (phone: 503-231-2894 or e-mail: email@example.com ) for a free session, or for referrals to other local organizations and individuals that offer spiritual direction.
 Phone or Skype sessions work just as well, if you are not local to Portland, Oregon.
 Spiritual Directors International (www.sdiworld.org) also has listings of qualified directors in your area, wherever you are.

 Spiritual direction is generally less expensive than therapy (though rarely covered by insurance), but you should expect to pay something for this service, since good spiritual directors are trained and experienced professionals.
 Some churches may offer free spiritual direction from pastoral care providers within their own community or clergy, although generally it is best to make some contribution to the church in payment if possible, even if this is not required.